SFRplus Chart on Photographic Paper QI-SFR10-P-RM

 FAQs About SFRPlus Test Charts

 b.
-After ensuring the colorimeter is connected to the PC with USB cable, turn on the colorimeter and enter the main menu.
+Turn on the colorimeter to enter main menu.
 Select "Comm" and press "Enter" key to start communication.

 Related SFRPlus Test Charts You May Also Like